stelijahsoftware/marelias-notepad/README.md

 # TODO:
-### Naming:
-[h] - do not use hour and minute for automatic numbering, instead use sequential numbers (if name of new note exists do not open existing one, rather number sequentially)
+[h] - Naming: do not use hour and minute for automatic numbering, instead use sequential numbers (if name exists, number sequentially rather than open existing note)
-- Don't use currentTimeMillis(), instead copy the stamp from the just written file https://github.com/gsantner/markor/pull/2422#issuecomment-2365364977
+    - Naming: Don't use currentTimeMillis(), instead copy the stamp from the just written file https://github.com/gsantner/markor/pull/2422#issuecomment-2365364977

-### Organisation:
-- highlight briefly when going back (see Merge requests on github) [h] - show total notes count (+ on folders?)
+    - Organisation: highlight briefly when going back (see Merge requests on github) [h] - Organisation: show total notes count (+ on folders?)
-[m] - publish to gplay
+[m] - Organisation: publish to gplay

-### Appearance:
-- darker scrollbars + (make scrollbar in files list always visible, this was previously attempted in commit title "Attempt to change scrollbar color..")
+    - Appearance: darker scrollbars + (make scrollbar in files list always visible, this was previously attempted in commit title "Attempt to change scrollbar color..")
-- make save button bigger (disable auto-save?)
+    - Appearance: make save button bigger (disable auto-save?)
-- Make hinted text have lighter grey colour at new note creation
+    - Appearance: Make hinted text have lighter grey colour at new note creation

 # Build Commands:
 ./gradlew build --warning-mode all